DKMS/Hapl-o-Mat/README.md

 detailedGettingStartedWindows.pdf.

 ##Usage
-For information on how to use Hapl-o-Mat and some tutorials follow the guide detailedGettingStarted.pdf or gettingStarted if you are a seasoned Linux user.
+For information on how to use Hapl-o-Mat and some tutorials using Linux follow the guide detailedGettingStartedLinux.pdf or gettingStarted if you are a seasoned Linux user.
+If you use Windows, follow the guide detailedGettingStartedWindows.pdf

 ##Citation
 If you use Hapl-o-Mat for your research, please cite